Pulses at the Cornerstone of Healthy Mediterranean Diets

 John Sievenpiper, MD, PHD, FRCPC, Associate Professor, Department of Nutritional Sciences at the University of Toronto is an expert on pulses, having performed research on their benefits.
 Sievenpiper says, “Dietary pulses result in clinically meaningful improvements in glycemic control, as well as blood lipids, blood pressure, and body weight.
 These cardiometabolic benefits of dietary pules translate into an important association with decreased incidence of cardiovascular disease.”
 He explains that clinical practice guidelines have begun to recognize dietary pulses, as there has been a shift away from nutrient-based recommendations to more food and dietary pattern-based recommendations.
 “Traditional diets that combine the advantages of different foods result in benefits comparable to those seen with medications and provide the best opportunity for addressing the epidemics of obesity, diabetes, and cardiovascular disease,” adds Sievenpiper.
 He recommends that including pulses can be a practical food-based strategy used to the greatest benefits within a healthful dietary pattern, such as the Mediterranean diet.

-Pulses are the third largest plant family, with over 19,400 species, according to Sara Rose, Vice President and Director of Government & Industry Affairs for Bush Brothers & Company.
-She explains that pulses are dry edible seeds with low fat content, and include dried beans, peas, chickpeas, beans, lentils, fava beans/broad beans, black-eyed peas/field peas, pigeon peas, lupines, bambara beans, and vetch.
+Pulses are the third largest plant family, with over 19,400 species.
+Pulses are dry edible seeds with low fat content, and include dried beans, peas, chickpeas, beans, lentils, fava beans/broad beans, black-eyed peas/field peas, pigeon peas, lupines, bambara beans, and vetch.

 Members of the pulse family were among the first cultivated plants in the Mediterranean.
 In many sunny regions around the Mediterranean Sea, the inhabitants turned to farming for sustenance, and pulses were easy to grow, requiring fewer agricultural inputs and resources, and the harvest could be stored for months on end.
 These plants have the ability to obtain nitrogen from the atmosphere through the action of special bacteria that live in nodules on their roots.
 This nitrogen goes into the production of protein for humans when we eat pulses, and when the plant dies it returns nitrogen to the soil, building up soil fertility.
 This was an important facet for the nutrient-poor soil in the Mediterranean region.
 (4) There is great variety in the Mediterranean’s pulses.
 Native to the region are the important pulses fava, lentils and chickpeas, as well as lupine bean, bittervetch, and field peas.
 Other pulses were introduced later on, such as the cowpea from East Africa, tepary bean from the Americas, and lima bean from Peru.
 (4)